 A First Lady Flees to the Sanctuary of Dumbarton House

-On August 24, 1814, Dolley Madison was forced to flee the White House as British troops advanced upon Washington, D.C. in the War of 1812.
+President James Madison galloped off to Bladensburg, Maryland with his generals, risking death or capture.
+He is the only U. S. Commander-in-Chief ever to ride to the field of a major battle.
+As defeat loomed, he was urged to flee the field, and wisely obeyed.
+Home was hardly safer.
+In August 1814, British troops advanced upon Washington D.C.
+On August 24, Dolley Madison was forced to flee the White House.
 Charles Carroll, the owner of Belle Vue, as Dumbarton House was then named, called on her in his carriage.
 Dolley recalled the events in a letter to her sister Lucy Payne Washington Todd:

 “Our kind friend, Mr. Carroll, has come to hasten my departure, and is in a very bad humour with me because I insist on waiting until the large picture of General Washington is secured, and it requires to be unscrewed from the wall.
 This process was found too tedious for these perilous moments; I have ordered the frame to be broken, and the canvas taken out.
 It is done! and the precious portrait placed in the hands of two gentlemen from New York, for safekeeping.

-Navy Secretary William Jones had been overseeing preparations to set fire to the Navy Yard, lest its stores fall into the hands of the enemy.
+Navy Secretary William Jones, a Philadelphian, had been in arms since turning sixteen.
+He had served in the Revolutionary War and the Continental Navy.
+As Secretary, he had been overseeing preparations to set fire to the Navy Yard, lest its stores fall into the hands of the enemy.
 He later wrote: